ziwdon/YouTubeSummarizer/README.md

 # YouTube Summarizer

-React + TypeScript app that fetches a YouTube video's transcript and summarizes it with Gemini (model: `gemini-2.0-flash`).
+React + TypeScript app that fetches a video's transcript (YouTube, TikTok, Instagram) using Supadata and summarizes it with Gemini (model: `gemini-2.0-flash`).
 Built with Vite and a Netlify Function.

 ## Features
-- Paste a YouTube link, validation included
+- Paste a YouTube/TikTok/Instagram link, validation included
 - Handles missing transcripts and invalid links gracefully
 - Summaries with readable structure and timestamps
 - Copy buttons for summary and full transcript